 In addition to cleansing the hair of dead skin cells, peppermint also binds to the hair follicle, infusing it with protein.
 This gives hair a shiny, healthy appearance — not to mention a fresh, minty scent!

-Recent studies suggest that peppermint is an effective alternative to hair growth stimulants.
+that peppermint is an effective alternative to hair growth stimulants.
 It can be a safer, healthier option because it doesn’t contain the carcinogenic ingredients or toxins found in most synthetic hair growth products.

 It Helps You Breathe Easier